 I squealed and backed away from the area while Andy came towards me, alert.
 By this time it had been about fifteen minutes.
 “Com’on then, L!” he calls when he realizes it was a snake.
 “What do you mean ‘Com’on!’?
 I still have to pee!”
 “YOU HAVEN’T WEE-ED YET?!” and he turns his back to head to the trail, ranting to himself about how I need to learn to “just gooo in the woods.”
 In the end, the snake never moved.
 Crisis averted.
 Plus, I found a place to pee soon which means a more serious crisis was averted.

-Once we moved on, we were about a mile from our focus: The Hawksbill Mountain vista and it did not disappoint.
+Once we moved on, we were about a mile from our focus: The Hawksbill Mountain vista, which is the highest peak in Shenandoah National Park, and it did not disappoint.